-In Boise we had gotten to verse 40 of the Joseph Smith History, and we had gone through the 11th chapter of Isaiah that Moroni referred to.
-But according to the Joseph Smith History, Moroni quoted also the third chapter of Acts, twenty-second and twenty-third verses, precisely as they stand in our New Testament.
-He said that that prophet was Christ; but the day had not yet come when "they who would not hear his voice should be cut off from among the people," but soon would come (Joseph Smith History 1:40; see also Joseph Smith History 3:4 RE).
+In Boise we ended at verse 40 of the Joseph Smith History.
+We had gone through the 11th chapter of Isaiah that Moroni referred to.
+But according to the Joseph Smith history, Moroni "quoted also the third chapter of Acts, twenty-second and twenty-third verses, precisely as they stand in our New Testament.
+He said that that prophet was Christ; but the day had not yet come when 'they who would not hear his voice should be cut off from among the people,' but soon would come."
+[If you go back to that provision in Acts chapter 3:22, here's what it says] "For Moses truly said unto the fathers, A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall ye hear in all things whatsoever he shall say unto you."

-If you go back to that provision in Acts chapter 3, what it says there is For Moses truly said unto the fathers, A prophet shall the Lord your God raise up unto you of your brethren, like unto me-which I find really interesting, because what Moses is saying in his prophecy is that Christ is going to come, and Christ is going to be like unto Moses.
-It's an interesting statement for Moses to have made, trying, I suppose, in his day and his context, to make people look forward to the coming of the Lord.
+I find this really interesting, because Moses is saying in his prophecy that Christ is going to come, and Christ is going to be like unto Moses.
+It's an interesting statement for Moses to have made, trying I suppose in his day and his context, to make people look forward to the coming of the Lord.
 In our day, in our context, I would have a very difficult time, no matter what I had been given, with saying the Lord is going to be like unto me.
-I would rather say, And I'm hoping to be somewhat akin unto Him.

-Nevertheless, Moses said: A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall ye hear in all things whatsoever he shall say unto you.
-And it shall come to pass, that every soul, which will not hear that prophet, shall be destroyed from among the people (Acts 3:22; see also Act 2:3 RE).
+I would rather say, and I'm hoping to somewhat like unto Him.
+Nevertheless, Moses said: "A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall ye hear in all things whatsoever he shall say unto you.
+And it shall come to pass, that every soul, which will not hear that prophet, shall be destroyed from among the people."
+(Acts 3:22-3.)

-Now, you have Moses talking about the coming of Christ.
-You have Peter talking about Christ immediately after Him having come.
-Then you have Moroni talking about what Moses had said, quoting Peter, about something that was involving the Lord.
-And therefore, a lot of people have concluded from that, that that means the Lord is yet to come.
+This is Moses talking about the coming of Christ.
+Moroni also makes reference to Peter talking about Christ immediately after Him having come.
+So it is that Moroni talked about what Moses had said, quoting Peter, about something involving the Lord.
+From this structure a lot of people have concluded that the Lord is yet to come.
 It doesn't mean that at all.
-Go back and read Moroni.
-What Moroni says: But the day had not yet come when "they who would not hear his voice should be cut off from among the people" (Joseph Smith History 1:40; see also Joseph Smith History 3:4 RE).
+Go back and read what Moroni says: "But the day had not yet come when they who would not hear his voice should be cut off from among the people."
+(Emphasis added.)